-Next time you make coffee, sprinkle the remaining grounds around your garden beds.
+Next time you make coffee, sprinkle the remaining grounds around your plant beds.

 11. Cream of Wheat

-Cream of wheat has a similar effect on ants that cornmeal does.
+Cream of wheat has a similar effect that cornmeal does.
 Their bodies cannot digest it and they will die after ingesting it.

-Place small pieces of the cereal around your garden bed to attract and kill them.
+Place small pieces of the cereal around areas they’ll likely show up to attract and kill them.

-This is not only a simple and effective natural pest control remedy for everyday nuisances, but it is also an effective method for those wanting to know how to get rid of ants in garden.
+This is not only a simple and effective natural pest control remedy for everyday nuisances, but it is also an effective method for repelling these ones.

-Spray vinegar directly on the ant hills in your garden.
+Spray vinegar directly on the hills.
 They detest the smell of vinegar and will avoid anything that is sprayed with it.